onerandomusername/prek/docs/index.md

 *prek* is a reimagined version of pre-commit, built in Rust.
 It is designed to be a faster, dependency-free and drop-in alternative for it, while also providing some additional long-requested features.

 !!! warning "Not production-ready yet"
-    prek is not production-ready yet, a few subcommands and languages are still in works.
-But it's already being adopted by some projects, please give it a try - we'd love your feedback!
+    prek is not production-ready yet.
+Some subcommands and languages are not implemented.
+See the current gaps for drop-in parity on the [TODO page](./todo.md).

-    Current supported languages are `python`, `node`, `go`, `docker`, `docker-image`, `pygrep`, `system`, `script` and `fail`.
+    It's already being adopted by [some projects](#who-is-using-prek), please give it a try - we'd love your feedback!

 ## Features